 Disabled Entrepreneurs provides networking opportunities for disabled entrepreneurs.

 X-Forces can help veterans to get their business ideas off the ground.
 Their advisers can help with business planning, loan funding and growing your business over the first year.

-Prime Cymru and Age Cymru provide support and advice to older entrepreneurs.
+Prime Cymru provide support and advice to older entrepreneurs.

 The Prince’s Trust runs an Enterprise Programme to help young people (18-30) to set up their own business.
 Their team of advisers will teach you about the practical side of starting a business and will help you plan and test your business idea.
-Small start-up grants and low interest loans may also be available.
+Low interest loans may also be available.

 Getting the paperwork right